red-dev-inc/zavax-oracle/security/threat-model.md

 ### Removal of This Scenario from the Threat Model

-We are actually not concerned about this scenario at all because the bridge will be a *permissionless* L1 and as such will not have any private keys that control the entire L1 to steal; nodes enter simply by staking ZAX to join and can leave just as easily.
+We are actually not concerned about this scenario at all because **red·bridge** will be a *permissionless* proof-of-stake L1 and as such will not have any private keys that control the entire L1 to steal; nodes enter simply by staking ZAX to join and can leave just as easily.

 ## Summary

 The ZavaX Oracle platform can be attacked in a number of ways, and as a three-node L1, it is especially vulnerable.
-One can see that all of these attacks' feasibility and impact are mitigated, sometimes by orders of magnitude, *by just increasing the size of the network.* In the actual production version of the ZavaX Bridge, the network will be much larger.
-Shifting from a *permissioned* to a *permissionless* L1 further secures the platform.
+One can see that all of these attacks' feasibility and impact are mitigated, sometimes by orders of magnitude, *by just increasing the size of the network.* In the actual production version of **red·bridge**, the network will be much larger.
+Shifting from a *permissioned* (proof-of-authority)  to a *permissionless* (proof-of-stake) L1 further secures the platform.

-Also, only under **the most severe attack** where many nodes, handling together greater than 67% of stake (which will be raised to 80% for ZavaX Bridge), are commandeered due to lax op-sec, is it possible to actually write bad oracle data to the blockchain.
+Also, only under **the most severe attack** where many nodes, handling together greater than 67% of stake (which will be raised to 80% for **red·bridge**), are commandeered due to lax op-sec, is it possible to actually write bad oracle data to the blockchain.
 In every other case, no bad data can be written, and even in this extreme case, the blockchain can be reclaimed by its rightful operators within 24 hours.